Displays the Conveyor Belt Properties Dialog, in which you can view properties for the conveyor belt.

 Add Projection Item

 Allows you to select objects that do not intersect the sketching plane in the 3D environment.
-The objects are projected onto the sketching plane, and you see the selected objects in the Sketch 2D environment when you are drawing.
+The objects are projected onto the sketching plane, and you see the selected objects in Sketch 2D when you are drawing.

 Specifies that you want to sketch on the plane that you select.